There is one basic rule for dialogue punctuation.

 They are relatively straightforward and regular when a dialogue tag follows the utterance.

-It’s only when a dialogue tag proceeds a statement that there is a slight change in punctuation.
+It’s only when a dialogue tag comes before a statement that there is a slight change in punctuation.

 The following punctuation rules are generally accepted.